Bookmark our site so that you can easily return to stay updated on Shasta County!

 Carlos Zapata & Woody Clendenen of the Cottonwood Militia

-Dig deeper into the Cottonwood Militia from our sources
+Read more about the Cottonwood Militia from our references:

 Militia member and two others charged in Northern California attack on BLM activist